 What Is Layer 2 Switching?

-What is the difference between a Layer 2 switch, a Layer 3
+What is the difference between a Layer 2 switch, a Layer 3switch, and a router?

 Layer 2 switching is the number one choice for providing plug-and-play performance.